jiinjeong/CSVolunteer/README.md

       * The tag for the element should be highlighted in the copy of the HTML code (displayed at the top of the inspection toolbar, on the right).
       * Alternately, you can find the element in that HTML code and click on it.
     * Within the inspection toolbar, there is a colorful box model diagram.
 Hover over a section of it (content, padding, border, or margin) to see the corresponding section of the element highlighted on the webpage.
-      * The dimensions of each section, in pixels, is displayed on the diagram.
+      * The dimensions of each section, in pixels, are displayed on the diagram.
 * **Centering**
   * There are many ways to center content or elements using CSS.
 Let's learn a few simple methods for horizontally centering.
   * Text align
     * The `text-align` property controls how content is justified within the width of the element.
       * By default, for block-level elements, this width is 100% of the width of the parent element.
-Recall that we can change this width using the `width` property of the box model.
+Recall that we can change this by using the `width` property of the box model.
     * To center the content within the width, give the `text-align` property a value of `center`.
-      * It can also have a value of `left`, `right`, `inherit`, and other options.
+      * It can also have a value of `left`, `right`, `inherit`, or other options.
   * Percentages
     * In order to center an entire element within the body of its parent element, we could specify the width, right and left padding, and right and left margin in percentages that add up to 100%.
       * Note that the right and left padding count separately towards the total, as do the right and left margin.